TGDivy/TGDivy/README.md

 ## 💬🌞

-> Everything eaten is killed.
-Every meal is a sacrifice. ~ Adi Da Samraj
+> Your work is to discover your work and then, with all your heart, to give yourself to it. ~ Buddha

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )